Grexjr/NumberGuesser/src/README.txt

 See if you can find the strategy that always works, and see if you can use it to beat impossible mode.
 And have fun!

 Any questions/concerns/bug reports can be submitted however Github allows all that to be reported.
-Alternatively, you could e-mail the yet-to-be-created grexmakesgames@gmail.com.
+One day, I may have an email to use.

 Thanks!